 Additional Ticket Refund Controversy

-Seek an Experienced Florida Consumer Rights Attorney
+Seek an Experienced Florida Consumer Rights Attorney for Help

-Dolman Law Group can provide you with the experience, knowledge, and resources that you will need to ensure that the legal action you take is successful.
-Violation of consumer rights is an issue that is becoming more prevalent in this time where quarantine has led to exploitation by some.
-Dolman Law Group is passionate about assisting those affected by unlawful business practices and will work with you to bring a class action lawsuit that can recover financial relief after you have been exploited by these businesses.
+If you purchased tickets for an event through Ticketmaster and were unable to get a refund because of its policy changes, you may be entitled to take legal action via a class action lawsuit.
+Sibley Dolman Gipe Accident Injury Lawyers, PA can provide you with the experience, knowledge, and resources that you will need to ensure that the legal action you take is successful.
+We are passionate about assisting those affected by unlawful business practices and will work with you to bring a class-action lawsuit that can recover financial relief in the form of a settlement after you have been exploited by a business.

 800 North Belcher Road